kobayutapon/meta-nxp-connectivity/README.md

     # Build the NXP customized media application with enhanced security using imxlinux_example.sh, by adding "-t" to the command.
 For example:
     $ ./scripts/examples/imxlinux_example.sh -s examples/nxp-media-app/linux/ -o out/nxp-media-trusty -t

-    # Build the chip-tool-web application using imxlinux_example.sh, by adding "NXP_CHIPTOOL_WITH_WEB=1" to the command.
-For example:
-    $ NXP_CHIPTOOL_WITH_WEB=1 ./scripts/examples/imxlinux_example.sh -s examples/chip-tool/ -o out/chip-tool-web -d

     # Build the chip-tool-web2 application using imxlinux_example.sh, by adding "NXP_CHIPTOOL_WITH_WEB2=1" to the command.
 For example:
     $ NXP_CHIPTOOL_WITH_WEB2=1 ./scripts/examples/imxlinux_example.sh -s examples/chip-tool/ -o out/chip-tool-web2 -d